DestroyerBDT/Infra/README.md

 - **Targeted Advertising**: This data is used to create detailed profiles, which are then sold to advertisers.
 It's how they make their billions, but at the cost of your privacy.
 - **Security Concerns**: Frequent security breaches and scandals (like Cambridge Analytica) have exposed millions of users' data to unauthorized parties.
 - **Mental Health**: Studies have shown that excessive use of social media platforms like Facebook and Instagram can contribute to anxiety, depression, and poor sleep quality.
+- **Restricting Access for Kids**: Limiting children's exposure to social media can help prevent cyberbullying, reduce screen time, and protect them from inappropriate content.
+Blocking Meta services can be an effective measure for parents to ensure a safer online environment for their kids.

 ## Sleep Better, Live Better